LukasWoodtli/WebPage/pelican/content/agile_sw_development.md

 meeting the **Product Owner** decides if all the requirements are implemented completely.
 For each requirement this is a pure yes or now criteria.
 The product that is shown at the review is potentially shippable to the users.

+> The Sprint Review is about **feedback**

+- Insist on the Sprint Review
+- The team gets credit

+Checklist:

+- Present Sprint Goal
+- Don't waste time in preparing the Review
+- Focus on working code
+- Fast and not beatiful
+- Buisiness oriented
+    - leave out technical detaion
+    - 'what did we do' (not 'how did we do it')
+- Let the audience try the product (if possible)

 Retrospective
 -------------